New York Museum of Transportation: Trolley era

 The Pennsylvania Trolley Museum offered NYMT the body of former PTC snow sweeper C-125, which had since been converted to use as an overhead line maintenance car.
 The body arrived at NYMT in May 2009, and suitable standard gauge trucks were later located and placed under the body.
-This car is currently stored out of service.
+This car is currently displayed.

 In 2014, NYMT acquired former NJ Transit PPC no. 7, which had run in the Newark City Subway from 1954 until retirement in 2001.
 Part of a fleet originally acquired by Twin Cities Rapid Transit in 1947 and sold to New Jersey in 1954 when the Minneapolis system was converted to bus operation.
 The car has no historic connection to the Rochester area, but it is an important example of modern, streamlined technology employed by trolley systems across the country in the 1930s and 1940s.
 Currently stored out of service pending an evaluation by volunteers, restoration to operation is a future goal.

 An overall future goal in conjunction with RGVRRM is to fully restore Rochester Subway car 60 to full working operation and run it on the line.
 An awareness and fundraising campaign for car 60 began in June 2014.
-They hope to achieve this goal by the Car's 100 birthday in 2016.

 Museum operation

-The museum is open every Sunday all year round, from 11:00 a.m. to 5:00 p.m.
-Trolley rides are offered from May through October only, with either car 161 or 168.
+The museum is open every Sunday between and including mid-May and the end of October, from 11:00 a.m. to 4:00 p.m.
+Trolley rides are offered every day that the museum is open, with few exceptions, using either car 161 or 168.
 All trolleys operate from NYMT to Midway station.
+A few weekend days each year in December are scheduled for Christmas themed train rides on the trolleys, usually utilizing car 161 as it has a recently refurbished heating system.